 Course Description This course is an intensive introduction to reporting, writing, producing, editing, and managing content for the web, which are essential for careers in media.
 You will learn how to integrate writing, photography, social media, audio, video, and blogging for both journalism and strategic communication (e.g., public relations, marketing).
 You will engage in originalContinue reading “Multimedia Production: Course Details”

 Course Description: This course discusses why scientific, health, and environmental issues are covered in particular ways in media.
 We will also examine how these messages impact people’s attitudes, opinion, knowledge, and emotions about science, health, and the environment.
 Questions To Consider Course Learning Outcomes Weekly Modules Development of Professional Skills Information Literacy Reading Comprehension TheContinue reading “Media, Science, and Society: Course Details”

 There is no excerpt because this is a protected post.

 Course Description: We examine the intersection of politics and communication.
 For example, we cover politics and media, interpersonal political discussion, organizational and governmental political communication, political campaigns, politics and technology, etc. Moreover, we cover the effects of political communication on individuals’ opinions and behavior.
-COURSE LEARNING OUTCOMES Understand, observe, and evaluate political communication at variousContinue reading “Political Communication: Course Details”
+COURSE LEARNING OUTCOMES COURSE EXPECTATIONS Professional Skills: No matter what yourContinue reading “Political Communication: Course Details”